Objectives of this presentation are:

 - To be able to apply the Evidence based clinical trials to the management of diabetic retinal disease

 Lecture location: on-board the Orbis Flying Eye Hospital in Binh Dinh, Vietnam.

-Lecturer: Dr. Wai-Ching Lam, University of Hong Kong and University of Toronto
+Lecturers: Dr. Wai-Ching Lam & Dr. Peng Yan, University of Hong Kong and University of Toronto

 (To translate please select your language to the right of this page)